Visual storytelling: a workshop by Scriberia

 Scriberia is an internationally celebrated studio of animators, illustrators and storytellers.
 Like Dickens, they are masters of metaphor, caricature and visual storytelling.
 And, in this workshop, they aim to share some of their secrets of using these methods to create pictures that get to the heart of any matter.

-Join us for a challenging and fun-filled workshop designed for any adult with something to say – and who wants to say it well in the age of visual communication.
+We’ll be learning to use the visual alphabet, distilling the essence of favourite stories in book cover designs and turning the plots of famous novels into engaging infographics.
+So join us for a challenging and fun-filled workshop designed for any adult with something to say – and who wants to say it well in the age of visual communication.

 Scriberia hail from just up the road in Kings Cross.
 Underpinning all of their work is the belief in the power of pictures to shape and communicate ideas.